 Ok now you are up on the lingo you need to know why on earth you would bother freezing your butt off standing outside in the cold and what there possibly is to do.

 Your first priority is to have a traditional spicy, hot glühwein.
 It is guaranteed to warm you from the inside out on a cold winter’s day.
 Most stalls will also offer the option of having a shot of rum, schnapps or amaretto, in case there is not enough alcohol for you or you need a little extra boost of warmth inside.
-Most stalls will have special christmas market mugs that you pay a pfand (deposit) for that is included in the price of the drink.
+Most stalls will have special Christmas market mugs that you pay a pfand (deposit) for that is included in the price of the drink.
 However, you get the pfand back once you have finished or you can choose to keep the mug.
 The fancier or more original the mug, the higher the pfand usually.
 Some mugs have the year and place and others are very generic and not that special at all.

 All Christmas markets have glühwein but you will find the more you visit there will be other variations available, such as white glühwein, berry glühwein (more about this one later) or the more exotic Kokosglühwein (white glühwein with coconut water) among others.

-The other main drinks available are eierpunsch (eggnog), and kinder punsch if you don’t fancy something alcoholic.
+The other main drinks available are eierpunsch (eggnog), and kinderpunsch if you don’t fancy something alcoholic.
 Heisse schokolade (hot chocolate) is also a yummy, warming, non-alcoholic alternative but if you do fancy just a little oompf you can get a shot of a variety liqueurs at an extra cost.

 So a lot of the food available at the Christmas markets is not necessarily unique to Christmas markets.
 Much of the food that I am about to mention is available at most festivities that are held in Munich throughout the year, including Oktoberfest.
-Lets get the non-Christmasy ones out of the way first.
-You will definitely find some sort of sausage available at every market, whether it be the traditional bratwurst ( pork sausgae), Thuringer rotwurst ( spicy red sausage), Nürnberger wurst (smaller skinny sausages) or a half metre long weisswurst (white sausage made of veal and pork).
+Let’s get the non-Christmasy ones out of the way first.
+You will definitely find some sort of sausage available at every market, whether it be the traditional bratwurst ( pork sausage), Thuringer rotwurst ( spicy red sausage), Nürnberger wurst (smaller skinny sausages) or a half metre long weisswurst (white sausage made of veal and pork).

 It is highly likely you will also find a crepes stand where you can buy crepes with all sorts of savoury or sweet fillings.
-If you have a sweet tooth like we do you may also enjoy a baumstriezel, a cylindrical pastry that is crispy on the outside and has a croissant like texture on the inside.
+If you have a sweet tooth like we do you may also enjoy a baumstriezel, a cylindrical pastry that is crispy on the outside and has a croissant-like texture on the inside.
 If that doesn’t sound good enough already it is then coated with your choice of sweetness, normally sugar or cinnamon.
-I’m not a big fan of gingerbread but you will certainly not have any trouble finding iced gingerbread in the shape of Christmas trees or santa claus or a heart with a Christmas message.
+I’m not a big fan of gingerbread but you will certainly not have any trouble finding iced gingerbread in the shape of Christmas trees or Santa Claus or a heart with a Christmas message.

 Now for the food more unique to the Christmas markets.
 This year we have discovered a new favourite called apfelkücherl.
 If you love doughnuts and you love apples, you will not be able to get enough of these.
 It is a cinnamon fried doughnut on the outside and a thick gooey slice of apple on the inside.
 YUM-O!
 It has fruit in it so it must be good for you right?